 When CPVT results from mutations in the RYR2 gene, it follows an autosomal dominant inheritance pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In about half of cases, an affected person inherits an RYR2 gene mutation from one affected parent.
 The remaining cases result from new (de novo) mutations in the RYR2 gene that occur during the formation of reproductive cells (eggs or sperm) in an affected individual's parent or in early embryonic development.
 These cases occur in people with no history of the disorder in their family.

 Stephen Winters is a Cardiac Electrophysiologist and a Cardiologist in Morristown, New Jersey.
-Winters has been practicing medicine for over 44 years and is rated as a Distinguished expert by MediFind in the treatment of Catecholaminergic Polymorphic Ventricular Tachycardia.
-He is also highly rated in 33 other conditions, according to our data.
-His top areas of expertise are Arrhythmias, Ventricular Tachycardia, Paroxysmal Ventricular Fibrillation, Pacemaker Implantation, and Cardiac Ablation.
-Winters is currently accepting new patients.
+Dr. Winters and is rated as a Distinguished provider by MediFind in the treatment of Catecholaminergic Polymorphic Ventricular Tachycardia.
+His top areas of expertise are Ventricular Fibrillation, Arrhythmias, Ventricular Tachycardia, Pacemaker Implantation, and Cardiac Ablation.

-Andrew Rubin is a Cardiac Electrophysiologist and a Cardiologist in Rancho Mirage, California.
-Rubin has been practicing medicine for over 37 years and is rated as a Distinguished expert by MediFind in the treatment of Catecholaminergic Polymorphic Ventricular Tachycardia.
-He is also highly rated in 63 other conditions, according to our data.
-His top areas of expertise are Atrial Fibrillation, Arrhythmias, Catecholaminergic Polymorphic Ventricular Tachycardia, Pacemaker Implantation, and Cardiac Ablation.
+Jay Curwin is a Cardiac Electrophysiologist and a Cardiologist in Morristown, New Jersey.
+Dr. Curwin and is rated as a Distinguished provider by MediFind in the treatment of Catecholaminergic Polymorphic Ventricular Tachycardia.
+His top areas of expertise are Arrhythmias, Ventricular Tachycardia, Catecholaminergic Polymorphic Ventricular Tachycardia, Pacemaker Implantation, and Cardiac Ablation.